Skip to main content

 Step 4: Strengthen the Overall Narrative

-To help strengthen the overall narrative, your release should seek to include credible data points and/or third-party quotes that validate the newsworthy tone of your announcement.
+To help strengthen the overall narrative when writing a press release, your release should seek to include credible data points and/or third-party quotes that validate the newsworthy tone of your announcement.
 Typically on the behalf of a relevant spokesperson, quotes are a great way to provide deeper context around the news you are releasing, while also establishing credibility for your brand.
-Quotes are the one area within your release where you can incorporate some emotional appeal, so be sure to use this opportunity to include a short statement from a thought leader that clearly drives your message home.
+Quotes are the one area within your press release where you can incorporate some emotional appeal for your audience, so be sure to use this opportunity to include a short statement from a well-established thought leader that clearly drives your message home.

-Hyperlinks can be equally effective in making a press release more “evergreen” rather than a time-sensitive announcement.
+Hyperlinks can be equally effective for PR professionals in making a press release more “evergreen” rather than a time-sensitive announcement.
 Incorporating hyperlinks and specific keywords throughout your body paragraphs can have a substantial impact on increasing referral traffic, search engine optimization and overall exposure.
-Relying on keyword research tools, for example, Google Keyword Tool, are great resources for optimizing your press release in order to have a lasting impact.
-By researching specific keywords that appropriately fit within your release, your content is more likely to appear as a top result for major search engines.
+Relying on keyword research tools, for example, Google Keyword Tool, are great resources for optimizing your press release in order to have a lasting impact with your audience.
+By researching specific keywords that appropriately fit within your press release, your content is more likely to appear as a top result for major search engines.

 Step 5: Finalize And Distribute

-A boilerplate is similar to an “About Us” section in that it offers a detailed background of your company in 100 words or less.
-Situated at the bottom of your release, the boilerplate should convey the unique positioning of the company, while also including accolades such as recognitions, noteworthy metrics, and a link back to the company website.
+A boilerplate is similar to an “About Us” section in that it offers a detailed and slightly in-depth background of your company in 100 words or less.
+Situated at the bottom of your press release, the boilerplate should convey the unique positioning of the company, while also including accolades such as recognitions, such as awards and certifications, noteworthy metrics, and a link back to the company website.
 To avoid any confusion, the standard format for sending a press release is indicated by three hash marks situated under the closing paragraph.
+It is also highly recommended to include visually appealing components to help draw your target audience into reading more of the press release.
+High-quality pictures and videos can be created to create further engagements with the press releases.

-Similar to how it is in social media marketing, the timing of when you distribute your release is crucial.
+Similar to how it is in social media marketing, the timing of when you distribute your press release is crucial.
+Releasing something too early, too late or during holidays can result in press releases not being as successful as anticipated.
 Rather than sending your release out in an email blast, focus on creating a concrete list of journalists with experience covering your industry and topic.
 If you decide to use a release distribution service like PR Newswire, be sure to send your contacts a personalized email prior to distribution.
 Lastly, you will need to include your media contact details for reporters to be able to get in touch with you.
-Be sure to include your full name, title, phone number and email address to ensure you receive any inbound requests.
+Be sure to include contact information, such as your full name, title, phone number and email address to ensure you receive any inbound requests.

 sending out a press release